Adityazero4/SmartDash-Admin-Suite/README.md

-# Admin Panel
+# SmartDash Admin Suite

 ## Overview

-Welcome to the **Admin Panel** project!
+Welcome to the **SmartDash Admin Suite** project!
 This admin panel is built using React and Material-UI, featuring a responsive design, theming options, and various modules for effective management.

 ## Features